The Perfect Smoothie Recipe

 Now it’s time to think about protein.
 Along with the healthy fats, protein will help keep you satisfied and keep your blood sugar balanced.
 Nuts and seeds have some protein, but if you’re using your smoothie as a meal replacement I recommend aiming for 15-20g of protein in your smoothie.
 To help you get there, you may want to add a scoop of protein powder.
 Hemp or another plant-based protein, collagen peptides, and grass-fed whey are good options.

-Step 6 | Give It a Boost!
+Step 6 | Give It a Boost

-Finally, smoothies are an excellent vessel for what I like to call “booster foods.”
-I learned this term when I was in school for nutrition and have continued to use it to describe foods that add a boost to your health!
-They include herbs, superfoods, and other beneficial ingredients that aren’t necessarily essential for basic health but are nutrient-dense and can have powerful therapeutic effects!
-My favorites to add to smoothies include maca, mint, cacao, spirulina, and chlorella.
+Finally, smoothies are a great way to add what I like to call “booster foods.”
+I learned this term when I was in school for nutrition - these are the foods or ingredients that add a major boost to your health!
+Think: herbs, superfoods, and other beneficial ingredients that aren’t necessarily essential for basic health but are super nutrient-dense and have powerful therapeutic effects.

 Previous